 Murra Mia Walkway is an underrealised opportunity.
-Opportunity to respond to coastal hazards, to be wide, free flowing foot traffic, seating, trees, places to eat along an activated edge, art, connections out over the water and a well lit night time.
+Opportunity to respond to coastal hazards, to create a wider promenade, free flowing foot traffic, seating, trees, places to eat along an activated edge, art, connections out over the water and a well lit night time.